Ind3xOnGitHub/vrchat-api-requests/mass_invite.md

 5. Press enter
 6. It will prompt you for each online friend if you want to invite that one

+_You can join my Discord if you have any questions: [discord.gg/TTRgRpJ](https://discord.gg/TTRgRpJ)_

 ```javascript
 const yourUsername = 'your_username';
 const yourPassword = 'your_password';